 An enduring power of attorney is a legal document in which you appoint someone else to look after your affairs in the event you lose mental capacity.

-We can assist with the preparation of an ordinary power of attorney or a enduring power of attorney and also assist with the registration of at enduring power of attorney.
+We can assist with the preparation of an ordinary power of attorney or an enduring power of attorney and also assist with the registration at the Isle of Man Court of Justice.